Ella Rutherford: Bristol City

+Return to Millwall

+On 1 July 2026, Millwall Lionesses announced that Rutherford had rejoined the club via their Instagram channel, with the player stating that she wanted to be back in love with football again, and that Millwall was the best place to do that.

 International career

 Rutherford has represented England at the under-15, under-16, under-17 and under-19 levels.

 Personal life

+She is a lesbian.
 Rutherford is in a relationship with social media personality Grace Keeling, also known as GK Barry.